MARCI-UTK/NAIRR_workshop_demo/README.md

 ## Delta HPC Overview

 Delta is a HPC system developed and managed by Hewlett Packard Enterprise (HPE) and the National Center for Supercomputing Applications (NCSA) at the University of Illinois Urbana-Champaign.
 The [Delta user guide](https://docs.ncsa.illinois.edu/systems/delta/en/latest/index.html) provides a fantastic overview of this system.
+NCSA also offers plentiful resrouces for learning about HPC systems [here](https://learn.ncsa.illinois.edu/).